Probabilistic Analysis of Edge Elimination for Euclidean TSP: Probabilistic Analysis of Hougardy and Schroeder

 \subsubsection{Acknowledgements}

-I would like express my gratitude to my supervisor Stefan Hougardy for introducing me to this topic, giving advice and suggesting corrections.
-Furthermore, I want to thank Fabian Henneke and Heiko Röglin for reading this paper and making helpful remarks.
+I would like to express my gratitude to my supervisor Stefan Hougardy for introducing me to this topic, giving advice and suggesting corrections.
+Furthermore, I want to thank Fabian Henneke, Heiko Röglin and anonymous reviewers for reading this paper and making helpful remarks.